 Ferrarias also have an unusual shape.
-They are relatively small and many of the flowers emit an unpleasant aroma, reminiscent of rotten meat.
-However, there are some spider flowers that are sweetly scented such as F. brevifolia, F. kamiesbergensis and F. schaeferi.
+They are relatively small, and many of the flowers emit an unpleasant aroma reminiscent of rotten meat.
+However, some spider flowers are sweetly scented, such as F. brevifolia, F. kamiesbergensis, and F. schaeferi.

 Ferrarias make lovely additions to the garden, adding a unique charm of their own.
-The star-like flowers, which resemble a starfish, have also prompted the nickname of Starfish Lily.
+The star-like flowers that resemble a starfish have also prompted the nickname Starfish Lily.

 Growing Conditions and General Care

 Ferrarias are easy bulbs to grow.
 These plants prefer to be located in the sun or semi-shade in loamy, well-drained soil just beneath the surface (1-2 inches/2.5-5 cm).
 Plants in too much shade will fail to bloom and eventually die out.
 The rarer species are generally best grown in pots or containers.